 This handbook does not contractually bind Geneva School of Boerne and is subject to change without notice by decision of the school's Board of Trustees.
-All parents must sign and return the Handbook Acknowledgement Form acknowledging that you know you are being held responsible for acting accordingly under its contents.
+All parents must sign and return the Handbook Acknowledgement Form acknowledging that you know you are being held responsible for acting according to its provisions.